learn-co-curriculum/learn-cli-workflow-nitrous/README.md

 ## Conclusion

-To summarize, the workflow you'll be using to solve labs on Learn:
+To summarize the workflow you'll be using to solve labs on Learn:

-Use the Open button (or `learn open`) to fork and clone your lab locally so you can work on it.
+Use the Open button (or `learn open`) to fork and clone your lab locally, so you can work on it.
 Use `learn test` to run your local tests.
 Use `learn submit` to submit your solution.**